Palashio/libra/README.md

 client.createCNNClassification("apples", "oranges):
 ```

-This will generate a dataset by querying google images for both apples and oranges prepprocess it appropriately and then fit it to a Convoluational Neural Network.
+This will generate a dataset of apples and oranges by querying google images for both apples and oranges prepprocess it appropriately and then fit it to a Convoluational Neural Network.